Pure/Honey: Critical reception

 In a ranking made by Billboard, Kyle Denis ranked the song at number six, calling the second half of the song an "overall highlight" in Beyonce's career and praising her versatility of going from "full ball emcee" to a "funky, sultry vocal performance".

 Julianne Escobedo Shepherd, a writer at Pitchfork, called the track "stunning", saying it braided together years of ballroom culture.
 Jordan Danville of The Fader compared the second half of the song's vocal melodies and funkiness to Janet Jackson and Prince respectively.
 In a review by Rolling Stone, Will Dukes commended the song, deeming it a "vogue-friendly bop" that showcased Beyoncé's vocal abilities that was reminiscent of Etta James and Tina Turner.

 Craig Jenkins of Vulture wrote that along with many other songs on the parent album, "Pure/Honey" illustrated Black dance music history, saying it "juxtaposed '80s radio pop, brash beats, braggadocious commentation of ballroom competitions, and rhythmic gymnastics of New York rap".

 Use in other media

-In 2024 the song was use by Rabanne for fragrance campaign directed by Mert Alas and Manu Cossu, with Gigi Hadid as ambassador.
-Tamara Santillán of Elle Mexico wrote that the song " seems to be created for the perfume thanks to the verse that goes, “It should cost a billion to look this good.”"
+In 2024 the song was use by Rabanne for the Million Gold For Her fragrance campaign directed by Mert Alas and Manu Cossu, with Gigi Hadid as ambassador.
+Tamara Santillán of Elle Mexico wrote that the song, "seems to be created for the perfume thanks to the verse that goes, 'It should cost a billion to look this good.'"
 Marie Claudel of Harper's Bazaar France wrote that the song represented the message of the campaign about "the ultimate anthem of female empowerment and success".